Frequently Asked Questions

 WAKIX was initially approved by the FDA for the treatment of excessive daytime sleepiness (EDS) in adults with narcolepsy in August 2019 and received an additional FDA approval for cataplexy in adults with narcolepsy in October 2020.
 Learn more about WAKIX.

-WAKIX is a first-of-its-kind medication that increases histamine levels in the brain.
-The way that WAKIX works to treat excessive daytime sleepiness (EDS) or cataplexy in adults with narcolepsy is not fully understood.
-It is thought that WAKIX works due to how it affects histamine.
+WAKIX is a first-of-its-kind medication.
+While the way WAKIX works is not fully understood, it is thought that WAKIX reduces excessive daytime sleepiness (EDS) or cataplexy by increasing histamine levels in the brain.
 Watch a video of how WAKIX is thought to work.

 WAKIX is not a controlled substance.
 A controlled substance is a drug or chemical that is regulated by the government based on its potential for abuse or dependence.